taahamahdi/Game-Bot/README.md

 **Make sure you are running Python 3.4.2+!**

 ## To do:
+* Consider alternative strategy when game isn't on steam store rather than hard-coding (maybe IGDB)

-* Consider mapping game exceptions (like for CSGO and TF2) in a dictionary to replace the else if statements
+* <del> Consider mapping game exceptions (like for CSGO and TF2) in a dictionary to replace the else if statements </del>

 * <del>When a game isn't found, react to the user's message with a crying emoji.</del>